 Part of being a competent producer is being knowledgeable of genres outside your comfort zone.

-A brief history
+A brief history of reggae music

 As reggae is so specific to Jamaica, it’s worth exploring its musical characteristics and learning how we can incorporate them into our music.
 You may not want to compose a whole reggae tune, but you may find that learning about a specific genre is a great help in learning more about music, and more specifically, grooves.

-Reggae employs similar instrumentation as pop tunes found here in America.
+Reggae employs similar instrumentation as pop tunes found in the United States.
 The instruments that form the foundation of a typical reggae song would be drums, electric bass, electric guitar, and keyboard.
-However, over the years, other instruments such as horns, brass, and afro-cuban percussion have been introduced to reggae.
+However, over the years, other instruments such as horns, brass, and afro-cuban percussion have also been introduced to reggae.

-4. Harmony: The chord progressions of reggae songs are fairly straightforward.
+The chord progressions of reggae songs are fairly straightforward.
 Most of the chords follow common progressions such as I – V – vi – IV (in the key of C, this would be C – G – A min – F), like in Bob Marley’s “No Woman No Cry.”
 Peter Tosh used a two-chord progression of i – VII (in the key of A minor, this would be A min – G) in “Johnny B Goode,” which is pretty popular in many reggae hits.

-5. Rhythm: Everything about reggae has to do with rhythm.
+Everything about reggae has to do with rhythm.
 One can clearly differentiate a reggae tune from another genre by just identifying the rhythmic patterns.
-Reggae incorporates plenty of off-beat rhythms.
-These are usually staccato beats played by a guitar or piano (sometimes both) on the off-beats (also known as upbeats) of a measure.
+Reggae incorporates a high amount of off-beat rhythms.
+These are usually staccato beats played by a guitar or piano (sometimes both) on the off-beats (also known as “upbeats”) of a measure.
 This gives most reggae music a ‘jumpy’ feel.
 The “one drop rhythm” is another pattern often noticed in reggae.
-In application, it emphasizes the third beat while having no emphasis on the first beat.
+In application, the third beat in the measure is given more emphasis while having no emphasis on the first beat.